Project Space Residency FAQs

 Who is eligible for a Project Space residency?

-Eligibility is free and open to all adult (18+) practitioners.
+Eligibility is open to all adult (18+) practitioners.
 Currently enrolled students are not eligible for residencies at this time.
+PhD candidates who have completed their coursework and are in the dissertation phase of their studies are eligible to apply.

 Who are the previous Project Space residents?